getgrav/grav-learn/pages/08.cookbook/01.general-recipes/docs.md

 ##### Solution:

 There are many potential solutions, but one simple solutions is to divide up your content into logical sections using a delimiter such as as the HTML `<hr />` or *thematic break* tag.
 In markdown this is represented by 3 or more dashes or `---`.
-We simply create our content and separate are sections of content with these dashes:
+We simply create our content and separate our sections of content with these dashes:

 **columns.md**